grmlin/gremlinjs-website/src/guides.md

 # Getting Started
-gremlin.js allows you to organize your Javascripts in components called Gremlins.
+<span class="gremlinjs">gremlin.js</span> allows you to organize your Javascripts in components called Gremlins.
 Learn how to create and use these Gremlins.

 ## Introduction
-Every dom element may use one or more Gremlins / Components. gremlin.js watches your site looking for these elements and creates Gremlin instances of Gremlin Classes you provided.
+Every dom element may use one or more Gremlins / Components. <span class="gremlinjs">gremlin.js</span> watches your site looking for these elements and creates Gremlin instances of Gremlin Classes you provided.

 Gremlins are found with a special data attribute: `data-gremlin`.
 This happens *automagically* whenever a dom element with this attribute is or becomes a child node of the dom.

-**Yepp, gremlin.js observes the dom for you.**
+**Yepp, <span class="gremlinjs">gremlin.js</span> observes the dom for you.**

-Components you'll write with gremlin.js are isolated from each other and function independently.
+Components you'll write with <span class="gremlinjs">gremlin.js</span> are isolated from each other and function independently.
 To use a Gremlin in another project, all you'll do is copy a file and add some HTML markup.
 The code will be cleaner, easier to understand and understanding the work of others gets much easier, because whenever you see an element with a `data-gremlin` attribute, you will always and instantly know what javascript is responsible for it's behaviour.

-### Include gremlin.js
+### Include <span class="gremlinjs">gremlin.js</span>

 #### Script element
-[Download gremlin.js](build/0.4.0/gremlin.min.js) and include it in your HTML.
+[Download <span class="gremlinjs">gremlin.js</span>](build/0.4.0/gremlin.min.js) and include it in your HTML.
 From now on all gremlin components in the site will be found and instantiated.

 You don't have to start or initialize it, you don't have to wait for anything, include it and you're done.